-The 14 July States Meeting is huge – abortion, education, Deputy Chris Le Tissier…
+The 14 July States Meeting was huge – abortion, education, Deputy Chris Le Tissier…

-But tucked away in ‘Legislation for Approval’ is an interesting little ordinance that highlights just how much times have moved on – and yet they haven’t.
+But tucked away in ‘Legislation for Approval’ was an interesting little ordinance that highlights just how much times have moved on – and yet they haven’t.

 It’s called The Health and Safety at Work (Equality Provisions) 2021 Ordinance and, among other things, it updates The Quarries Safety Ordinance, 1954 to remove the terms ‘male’ and ‘competent male’.

 Back in 1954 only ‘a male over the age of 18’ was allowed, by law, to be a machinery attendant and only a ‘competent male’ could oversee the lifting and transportation process, fire a shot (explosive) or inspect the workplace.

 The Committee for Employment and Social Security wanted to make those responsibilities gender-neutral by removing all references to ‘male’ and ‘competent male’ in the old legislation, hence the ordinance.
 Hurrah!

 However…. the ordinance left in place the many uses in the old legislation of ‘he’ and ‘him’.
 The quarry owner will still be referred to in law as ‘him’, as will the inspector and employees at the quarry.